Jordan Shotwell

 Do I have to upgrade to the Team plan?

-No. The Team plan is a new option, not a forced upgrade.
-It's designed for teams that have outgrown self-serve features but aren't ready for Enterprise.
+No. The Team plan is a new option for growth-stage and small enterprise teams.
+It's designed for teams that have outgrown self-serve features but aren't necessarily ready for Enterprise.

 How do Webflow AI credits work?